jnozzi/cocoadev.com/markdown/PythonLang.md

-Python [http://www.python.org] is a popular General/ScriptingLanguage in the UNIX community and beyond.
+Python [http://www.python.org] is a popular ScriptingLanguage in the UNIX community and beyond.
 Python is object-oriented ["multi-paradigm" is the preferred classification] and easy to extend with libraries written in C, which makes it possible to write really fast programs, really fast.

 Other commonly cited strengths are: